samgould2/PEGG/src/docs/index.rst

 (2) Ranking and filtering these pegRNAs based on their properties

-(3) Automated oligo generation (with the option to a synthetic "sensor" region)
+(3) Automated oligo generation (with the option to include a synthetic "sensor" region)

 (4) Automated pegRNA library design with included silent substitution control pegRNAs